jhillairet/Python_Course_For_Fusion/README.md

 _Crash course: a class in which a lot of information is taught in a short period of time_ [merriam-webster]

-This is a Python course for scientists.
-The target audience is physicists or engineers, who already know how to use Matlab.
+This is a Python elementary course for scientists (physicists or engineers and eventually students) who already know how to use Matlab.

-The objective of this course is to make them learn the Python basics in order for them to be autonomous in the control room fo: retrieving, manipulating and plotting data.
+The goal of this course is to empower the audience for typical control room work: retrieving, manipulating and plotting data.
+The duration is expected to be one or two days at max.

-No More (*).
+This objective is certainly somewhat limited with respect to the potential of Python for science, and thus criticable.
+This choice is motivated mainly for time and utility purpose, as the audience will be faced to a crude problem during WEST restart: a reduced number of Matlab licences.
+They will be busy beside on other project and won't have few days available for a complete (and proper) Python course.

+Because this solution does not please me (but rather imposed), the first part of the course is dedicated to carefully explain what is Python and to show how broad its usage can be (ie.: Python is not only a cheap Matlab-replacement).

+Moreover, each course sections include a _where do find more information_, in order to insist on the fact that the online ressources concerning Python are significant (numerous but scattered!), which is a change in habits over Matlab for which the documentation is very well centralized.

 The course topics are the following:

-## Vous avez dit Python ?
+## Vous avez dit Python? / _You said Python?_

  - Qu’est-ce que Python et pourquoi l’apprendre ?
  - Comment utiliser Pyhon à l’IRFM (windows/linux) ?